minimalblue/minimalblue/README.md

   - lxqt-base is the ublue-os base-main image with LXQt and little else.
   - lxqt-hardened is the lxqt-base with some basic hardening.
+  - lxqt-main-userns-hardened is the lxqt-base with user namespace and some basic hardening.

 While you can rebase from any Fedora Atomic based image, the images are meant to be use with [BlueBuild](https://blue-build.org/how-to/setup/) as your `base-image`.
 Ex: ```base-image: ghcr.io/minimal/lxqt-base:latest```.